FarmersFight22/project2/index.md

 ![412Grading](https://user-images.githubusercontent.com/78098859/107678610-3adb2500-6c61-11eb-8784-f7c4dfed65e6.PNG)

-## Grading Policy
+# Required Reading Materials

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/FarmersFight22/project2/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+You can use the [editor on GitHub](https://github.com/FarmersFight22/project2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ## Support or Contact